 Unusual Charges included \$93.0 million of professional fees primarily consisting of investment banking, legal and accounting fees incurred in connection with the mergers.
 The Company also incurred \$170.7 million of personnel-related costs including \$73.3 million of retirement and employee benefit plan costs, \$23.7 million of restricted stock compensation, \$61.4 million of severance resulting from consolidations of European call centers and certain corporate functions and \$12.3 million of other personnel-related costs.
 The Company provided for 474 employees to be terminated, the majority of which have been severed as of December 31, 1998.
 Unusual Charges included \$78.3 million of business termination costs which consisted of a \$48.3 million impairment write down of hotel franchise agreement assets associated with a quality upgrade program and \$30.0 million of costs incurred to terminate a contract which may have restricted the Company from maximizing opportunities afforded by the Cendant Merger.
 Facility-related and other unusual charges of \$112.9 million included \$70.0 million of irrevocable contributions to independent technology trusts for the direct benefit of lodging and real estate franchisees, \$16.4 million of building lease termination costs and a \$22.0 million reduction in intangible assets associated with the Company's wholesale annuity business for which impairment was determined in 1997.
-During the year ended December 31, 1998, the Company recorded a net credit of \$28.1 million to Unusual Charges with a corresponding reduction to liabilities primarily as a result of a change in the original estimate of costs to be incurred.
+During the year ended December 31, 1998, the Company recorded a net adjustment of \$28.1 million to Unusual Charges with a corresponding reduction to liabilities primarily as a result of a change in the original estimate of costs to be incurred.
+Such adjustments to original estimates were recorded in the periods in which events occurred or information became available requiring accounting recognition.
+Liabilities of \$67.2 million remained at December 31, 1998, which were primarily attributable to future severance costs and executive termination benefits, which the Company anticipates that such liabilities will be settled upon resolution of the related contingencies.